Search

 United States

-Where things stand: With the election 11 months away, the number of moving parts makes prediction a fool's errand.
+Where things stand: With the election still months away, the number of moving parts makes prediction a fool's errand.
 All that’s sure is that everything from the trajectory of US foreign policy to faith in American institutions will be on the ballot in November.

 Uruguay

-In late October, Uruguay will hold a general election for president and both houses of congress.
+In late October, Uruguay will hold a general election for president and both houses of Congress.
 The small social democracy’s 3.5 million people enjoy Latin America’s strongest institutions, highest per capita GDP, lowest poverty rate, and greenest energy mix, but have also recently seen a major crime wave, big corruption scandals, and pressing questions about the sustainability of the famously generous social safety net.

-Polls currently show that the left-wing Frente Amplio party, which held power from 2005-2020, with 34% support, while the center right Partido Nacional party of current president Luis Lacalle Pou trails with 22%.
+Polls currently show that the left-wing Frente Amplio party, which held power from 2005-2020, with 34% support, while the center-right Partido Nacional party of current president Luis Lacalle Pou trails with 22%.

 Among the leading presidential candidates are moderate leftist Yamandú Orsi representing Frente Amplio, who serves as mayor of the region next to the capital of Montevideo and has won the endorsement of the famously ascetic leftist former president José “Pepe” Mujica; challenging him within the party is the progressive, feminist mayor of Montevideo, Carolina Cosse.

-The Frente Nacional party’s continuity candidate is Álvaro Delgado, who served as right hand man to current president Luis Lacalle Pou and who has pushed for greater trade liberalization and technology investment.
+The Frente Nacional party’s continuity candidate is Álvaro Delgado, who served as right-hand man to current president Luis Lacalle Pou and who has pushed for greater trade liberalization and technology investment.
 Also angling from the right is Laura Raffo, an economist who brings a “socially liberal, fiscally conservative” message to the field.

 Venezuela